alexflint/go-cloudfile/README.md

 	}

-Use `cloudfile` to write code that can doesn't care whether its data comes from a local file or a cloud storage provider.
-All the information necessary to locate a file is specified as a URL string.
+Use `cloudfile` to write code that can doesn't care whether its data comes from local or cloud storage.
+All the information necessary to locate a file is specified as a string.

-For example, suppose you're writing a server that loads a data file at startup.
+For example, suppose you're writing a server that loads a data file.
 In the first implementation you load the data from a file on the local filesystem:

     ./myserver --data /path/to/data

 Later you want to load the data from an S3 bucket.
-Typically this would require rewriting a bunch of code to load data using the AWS API, after which it would require further code changes to go back to loading a local data file.
+Typically this would require rewriting a bunch of code to load data using the AWS API, after which you would no longer be able to load from a local file without changing the code back.

-Using `cloudfile`, you would simply specify and S3 URL and there would be no code changes necessary:
+Using `cloudfile`, you would simply pass in S3 URL and there would be no need for any code changes:

     ./myserver --data s3://my-bucket/path/to/data